 The LPM system is a key component of the Paradoxal.
 Its NASA inventors are E. O. Daso, T-S Wang, V. M. Pritchett and R. A. Farr in Huntsville, Alabama, USA.
 The inventors of the R4E engine concept are Jean-Sébastien Plante, David Rancourt, and Mathieu Picard from the University of Sherbrooke.
 You can contact these people directly if you want to learn more about their inventions.

-The Paradoxal concept was developed in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
+The Paradoxal concept was developed in September 2016 by Charles Bombardier in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
 Juan graduated at the University of Buenos Aires in 2012.
 He is a Senior Industrial designer who also designed the Beeonic robotic bee concept and the Paspartu amphibious vehicle equipped tires able to minimize soil erosion.